For training and consulting, write to us at firstname.lastname@example.org Follow my blog for more interesting topics on Dynamics 365 and Portals

 Calling actions from Microsoft flow is now just a cakewalk.
 All you need to is to use the Common Data service (Current environment) connector introduced in flow.
 This is not to be confused with the Common data service connector which is there for quite sometime now.
 If you are not accustomed to this connector, I suggest to refer my previous article on this.
+So let’ start with the lightning power of flows.

 P.S – In this article I am going to show you on how to call a custom action.
 However you can call any action provided by the system as well.